City Lights Bookstore

 The Store

-The basement houses the Beat collection, including first editions and rare printings from the movement’s peak.
+The basement holds the Beat collection, including first editions and rare printings.
 Photographs of Kerouac, Ginsberg, and their circle hang on the walls.
-The space feels preserved rather than museumified, still functioning as a working bookstore rather than just a monument.

 What You’ll Find

-Events continue to draw writers and audiences.
-Poetry readings, book launches, and discussions happen regularly in the upstairs spaces.
-The schedule attracts both established authors and emerging voices, maintaining the store’s role as a gathering place for literary San Francisco.
+Readings, book launches, and discussions happen regularly in the upstairs spaces.
+The schedule includes both established authors and emerging writers.

 Visiting